 5. Fermented Garlic and Honey

 This wonderful home remedy does not need a culture.
 Honey has its own special microbial abilities and is also a prebiotic that will ferment the garlic.
-Garlic is also a huge prebiotic, and together they make for a wonderful food that works like medicine that's super easy to make!
+Garlic is also a huge prebiotic, and together they make for a wonderful food that works like medicine.
+And it's super easy to make!
 Allicin is an organosulfur compound in garlic that is made when you crush the garlic or ferment it.
 It's a defense mechanism against attacks by pests on the garlic plant and has incredible benefits.
 There have been studies that suggest a daily high dose of allicin showed effectiveness in preventing the common cold.
 Eat a clove a day at the first sign of a cold or flu.
-Food is Medicine, especially if it's fermented!
+Food is medicine, especially if it's fermented!

-6. Drizzle the Fermented Garlic and Honey over Cheese
+6. Drizzle the fermented garlic and honey over cheese

-If you make your own kefir cheese or goat cheese then drizzling the honey from this fermented garlic and honey is super tasty and adds a lot of flavor to your cheese.
+If you make your own kefir cheese or goat cheese, then drizzling the honey from this fermented garlic and honey is super tasty and adds a lot of flavor to your cheese.

 7. Stir Fry!